Quickstart

-Depending on your learning style, there are a number of options to get started with http4k...
+Depending on your learning situation, there are a number of options to get started with http4k

 Follow a tutorial: There is a step-by-step beginner tutorial.
 This will get you up and running with a basic buildable project.